xmtp/xmtp-node-go/pkg/crdt2/README.md

 * consistent ordering respecting the DAG
 * deep linking improve DAG sync speed
 * rebroadcasting heads to catch up dormant topics
+* what if anything should we do about inactive/dormant topics